 24 hour treat

 So in my notes, I wrote that this house across the street from the Overholser Mansion has something to do with Megan Mullally.
 But I can’t remember exactly what!
 I know she’s from OKC, but I don’t remember if she lived in this house, or if her uncle lives in this house, or if her uncle used to live in this house or what.
-But if you ever get to spend 24 hours in Oklahoma City, just stop by this house and yell, “Hello, Megan Mullally!” and see what happens.
+But if you ever get to enjoy a One Day of OKC Museums, just stop by this house and yell, “Hello, Megan Mullally!” and see what happens.

 Best OKC Museums